New phrase for your vocabulary “stack living”

 In my defense, I knew it wasn’t going get someone wet while they were sitting on their deck and it was just draining into the nearly empty parking lot.
-Additionally, all the Secretaries of State before me had done the exact same thing.

 The water drained into the parking lot and ran into an empty parking space.
 An empty parking space that moments after I finished mopping became occupied.
 Literally the one space in the lot with the evidence of my rule breaking and a car drives up and parks in it.

 The guy got out of the car and looked at the water in his space and followed the trail across the lot to below the 05 stack then looked at me standing on my deck.
 (I had had the presence of mind to drop the mop out of sight as soon as I heard the car but figured running inside was a little too obvious.)

 “Looks like there’s some water coming from a deck in your stack”